kjhsdgf/Collin-Neural-Network/Documents/Meeting Notes Fri 11-10-17.md

 # After-meeting ideas
 ## Map a set of activations manually
 - ### Note the method used, as it may inform algorithm (I don't know about using a specific method.
-I would suggest that networks with small topologies can be done manually to keep a track on how the patterns are changing during training)(-Ami)
+I would suggest that constructing networks with small topologies can be done manually to keep a track on how the patterns are changing during training)(-Ami)
 ## A means to interpret large sets of numbers
 - ### Program GraphViz tool to output
 	- ### [draw a neural network through graphviz - zhu45](http://zhu45.org/posts/2017/May/25/draw-a-neural-network-through-graphviz/)